Why are bees important?

 Most of our food depends on pollination to grow properly, and bees are just the guys for the job.
 We have bees to thank for melons, berries, broccoli, avocado, etc. Seriously, the list goes on and on!

 Without bees, our farms and gardens would be unable to thrive.
-But that’s not the only reason bees are necessary to our planet’s survival.
-These little pollinators are vital to Earth’s environment and ecosystem.
+But that’s not the only reason bees are necessary for our planet’s survival.
+These little pollinators are vital to the Earth’s environment and ecosystem.

 Why Are Bees Important To The Environment?